7 things you probably don't know about your vulva—but should

-Thongs aren’t always healthy for your vulva
+Thongs aren’t always healthy for your vulva.

-There’s no best way to remove hair there
+There’s no best way to remove hair there.

 To shave or not to shave?
 There really is no better answer.
 When it comes to your pubic hair, it’s totally a matter of preference, says Dr. Kallen.
 “Shaving works quickly but the area can be a bit itchy or prickly afterward,” she says.
 Shaving can also cause razor burn, cuts, and occasionally infection, she adds, so women who tend to get irritation at the hair follicle may want to consider other methods.

 While other options may be less irritating, they also come with their own set of risks.
-Over-the-counter hair-removal creams can work well if used correctly, says Dr. Kallen—if they’re not left on too long and are only used in areas they’re meant for.
+Over-the-counter hair-removal creams can work well if used correctly, says Dr. Kallen—if they’re not left on for too long and are only used in areas they’re meant for.
 Then there’s waxing, which she admits “can be painful!”
 But it does remove hair at the root, she adds, “so you don’t have to do it as frequently as shaving or depilatories.”

 Laser hair removal and electrolysis work at the hair follicle, and results can be long-term or even permanent, but they’re also more expensive.
 “Each method has its pros and cons,” says Dr. Kallen.